github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

 ## Generating a new SSH key

 You can generate a new SSH key on your local machine.
-After you generate the key, you can add the key to your account on {% ifversion fpt or ghec or ghes %}{% data variables.location.product_location %}{% elsif ghae %}{% data variables.product.product_name %}{% endif %} to enable authentication for Git operations over SSH.
+After you generate the key, you can add the public key to your account on {% ifversion fpt or ghec or ghes %}{% data variables.location.product_location %}{% elsif ghae %}{% data variables.product.product_name %}{% endif %} to enable authentication for Git operations over SSH.

 {% ifversion ghes %}